-First some clarification of terminology.
-By “ideology” I mean the set of beliefs, rules and behavioural norms held by a group of people .
+First, some clarification of terminology.
+By “ideology”, I mean the set of beliefs, rules and behavioural norms held by a group of people .
 They may subscribe to them by choice, inherit them from birth, or be compelled to follow them by some authority.
 For example, communism is a political ideology; vegetarianism is a lifestyle ideology.
-A religion like Christianity can be an ideology if people follow its norms, without necessarily having a religious belief.
-Thus a country can be Christian even if most of the population neither attend church nor believe in God.
-For most of history most people did not attend church in the UK, let alone have saving faith, but enough held to a Christian ideology to make it the accepted standard of British society.
+A religion like Christianity can be an ideology if people follow its norms without necessarily having a religious belief.
+Thus a country can be Christian even if most of the population neither attends church nor believe in God.
+For most of history, most people did not attend church in the UK, let alone have saving faith, but enough held to a Christian ideology to make it the accepted standard of British society.

 New Ideology Defined

-As with any new ideology naming it is a problem.
-Politicians often use the label “liberal progressive”, but as both these words have other connotations I will avoid both .
+As with any new ideology, naming it is a problem.
+Politicians often use the label “liberal progressive”, but as both these words have other connotations, I will avoid both .
 Instead, I will plump for “Diversity Ideology”, as its chief manifestation is that a whole range of beliefs, behaviours and lifestyle expressions are acceptable.
-If it is right for you, it is right and must be tolerated; and the people who practice it treated as equals and fully included in all areas of society, however diverse the people are.
-Hence the ideology’s four defining words: equality, tolerance, inclusion and diversity.
+If it is right for you, it is right and must be tolerated, and the people who practice it must be treated as equals and fully included in all areas of society, however diverse the people are.
+Hence, the ideology’s four defining words: equality, tolerance, inclusion and diversity.

 These defining words can be found just about everywhere in the public space, such as in government, education, the voluntary sector and media .
 Of course, the ideology has an inbuilt contradiction as advocates often say they will not tolerate anyone who does not adhere to these principles; the danger of basing an ideology on words whose meanings are not clarified.
 But that is the stuff of ideology.
 Just think how many problems occur in Christianity over the meaning and use of words !